Preparing For An Earthquake A Complete Preparedness Checklist

 Maintain a first aid kit to tend to wounds or other illnesses.
 It shall contain some antibiotics, cotton, wound solution, and others.

-The equipment must also include a manual to be guided on responding accordingly.
+The equipment must also include a manual to guide the response accordingly.
 Orient each family member to know what to do, even if they are outside the home when an earthquake happens.

 Fire Extinguishers